This article first appeared here in 2011. It was true then, it is even more true today.

-I received a call from a reporter at the Star Tribune to talk about mental health issues of abused and neglected children I had worked with as a guardian ad-Litem.
+I received a call from a reporter at the Star Tribune to talk about mental health issues of abused and neglected children I had worked with as a volunteer CASA guardian ad-Litem.

 I forgot to tell him that well over 50% of the youth in juvenile justice suffer from diagnosable mental health issues, and fully half of those children suffer from multiple, chronic, serious problems.

-The amount of psychotropic medications provided to very young children and juveniles is not in dispute, but the results are.
+The amount of psychotropic medications provided to very young children and juveniles is not in dispute, and the results are impacting our schools, public health and public safety.

 My experience with children receiving adequate therapy for the severe trauma and resulting behavior problems that were so indelibly a part of these very young children’s lives was almost non existent.